m-dylan-spencer/Personal-Website/content/authors/admin/_index.md

 - Visitors
 ---

-M. Dylan Spencer is a doctoral candidate in the Criminology and Criminal Justice Department at the University of South Carolina.
-His research interests include spatial and quantitative methodologies, natural resource-based crime, evidence-based crime prevention, and policing.
-He expects to complete his Ph.D. program in the spring of 2022.
+M. Dylan Spencer is a graduate assistant in the Criminology and Criminal Justice Department at the University of South Carolina.
+His research interests include spatial and quantitative methodologies, natural resource crime, evidence-based crime prevention, and policing.
+He successfully defended his dissertation and will graduate in May of 2022.